How our work creates change

 How I work

-Sessions are conversational rather than formulaic.
-I work relationally, which means the exchange between us is part of the process — not just a vehicle for delivering techniques.
-That said, the work is also practical.
-Most of the time you'll leave with something concrete to sit with or try before we meet again, whether that's a new way of looking at something or a small experiment in doing things differently.
-I'm transparent about what we're doing and why, and I'll ask you to step outside your comfort zone — though never without understanding the reason for it.
+I am action-oriented: awareness matters, but so does figuring out what to do with it.
+Most of the time you'll leave with something concrete to sit with or try before we meet again, whether that's a new way of relating to something or a small experiment in doing things differently.
+I'm transparent about what we're doing and why.
+Often I'll ask you to step outside your comfort zone — not arbitrarily, but because that's usually where the useful stuff is.

 I am committed to creating a therapeutic environment where all clients feel valued and respected.
-I recognize that systems of power — e.g., racism, sexism, ableism, homophobia, classism — shape people's experiences in real ways, and I try to hold that with honesty rather than as an afterthought.
+I recognize that systems of power — e.g., racism, sexism, ableism, homophobia, classism — shape people's experiences in real ways, and I hold that at the forefront of my mind rather than as an afterthought.
 I work to understand the fullness of who you are, including the identities you hold and how they intersect with what brings you to therapy.